Updated Aug. 11, 2022

-Faculty and staff members who choose to participate in the Global Opportunities Program as GO directors and traveling with students are required to have received all recommended up to date vaccine doses, including boosters.
+Faculty and staff members who choose to participate in the Global Opportunities Program as GO directors, whether traveling domestically or internationally with students, are required to be fully vaccinated.
+Some host locations could have further requirements to be up to date with boosters.

 If you are both an SU student and an employee, you must follow the student vaccination protocols first, then those for employees.